-While heavily populated spots like Myrtle Beach and Hilton Head have dominated South Carolina beach culture in the past, you’ll be as delighted as we were to discover a plethora of barrier islands covering the protected coastline of Cape Romain to see some of the best beaches near Charleston.
+We’ve discovered many barrier islands covering the protected coastline of Cape Romain to see some of the best Charleston beaches.
 No true low-country excursion is complete without at least a day in the sand and the surf.

 It’s also a popular place to take a cruise out on the open waters, as the coastline is especially beautiful from this vantage point.
 There is no shortage of funky beachside watering holes – check out our favorites Taco Boy or Lowlife.
 This sandy barrier island is a laid back, low-country gem only 20 minutes from Charleston.
 It offers the ideal beach aesthetic with nothing but sea as far as the eye can see.

-For a bite after working up your appetite lounging away in the sun, hit up Poe’s Tavern.
+For a bite after working up your appetite lounging away in the sun, hit up Poe’s Tavern, one of the best Charleston beach restaurants.
 The famed author was stationed here during his time in the military, which inspired his story “Gold Bug.”
 Enjoy a burger or beverage in a chilled out oceanfront atmosphere.
-You can also visit Fort Moultrie to get a peek into the history of the area.
+You can also visit Fort Moultrie to get a peek into the area’s history.

 About an hour away from Charleston, this dreamy local is where the ACE Basin and Atlantic Ocean meet.
 This is an idyllic sun-drenched seascape if we’ve ever seen one.
-Less developed than the others, Edisto is a natural haven for long wandering walks.
+Less developed than the others, Edisto Beach is a natural haven for long wandering walks.
 We love searching for the perfect seashell here.
-It’s also a very popular spot for camping.
-Pack your tent and slow down for sweet dreams under the starry sky.
+It’s also a very popular spot for camping so pack your tent and slow down for sweet dreams under the starry sky.

-Edisto offers a very calm and gentle atmosphere that’s definitely family-friendly, making it one of the best beaches near Charleston.
+Edisto offers a very calm and gentle atmosphere that’s definitely family-friendly, making it one of the best Charleston beaches.
 In addition, the Edisto River is the world’s longest free flowing blackwater rivers.
 Don’t miss Botany Bay while here, an idyllic land preserve famous for its paradisical views.

 Isle of Palms